Unum Disability Insurance Claims Attorneys

 The most common reasons for long-term disability insurance, according to Unum, are cancer, back disorders (excluding injury), injuries, cardiovascular disorders, and joint disorders.
 Long-term disability benefits can be monthly payments of up to 60 percent of a person’s ordinary income.

 Unum also offers individual disability insurance that pays a higher percentage of your pre-disability earnings.
-Short-term disability insurance can be paid for between nine to 52 weeks while long-term and individual disability insurance provide benefits until retirement age.
-Short-term disability insurance with Unum may be portable with specific plans, long-term disability insurance is often portable, and individual disability insurance is fully portable.
+Long-term and individual disability insurance provide benefits until retirement age.
+Long-term disability insurance is often portable, and individual disability insurance is fully portable.

 One of the most common reasons Unum denies disability claims is because a person’s injury or illness does not satisfy the company’s definition of a disability.
 Unum may also deny an application and allege that you misrepresented information in your application, your injury was self-inflicted, or perhaps most commonly, that your disability was a preexisting condition.